 Our Fire Prevention Officers carry out follow up inspection on properties that have received a Fire Prevention Notice.
 If you have completed the works required, not further action will be taken.
 If you have not completed the works required by the due date on the Notice, each individual owner of the property will receive a Fire Infringement ($1,652 penalty) because the fine is against the individual, not the property.
 That means, for example, if the property is owned by three individuals, each person will receive a separate fire infringement.

 If you receive an Infringement Notice, you must pay or take action by the due date on your notice.
 The front of your notice will outline your options.
 If you ignore a fine it will become more serious and costly.
 More information can be found on our Infringements and Fines page.

 Refer to section 41E of the Country Fire Authority Act 1958.

-Properties of owners who receive a Fire Infringement, may also be subject to forced fire hazard clearing.
-That means we will send a contractor onto your land to complete the works that are outlined on your Fire Prevention Notice.
-We will bill you as the landowner for the cost of the completed works, plus an administration fee.
-If you complete the required works after a contractor has been tasked to your property, you may be charged a callout fee, plus administration.
-If you do not pay the account, we can take you to court to recover the cost (including interest at a fixed rate on the money owed).
+Properties that do not conform with the directions of a Fire Prevention Notice may also be subject to forced fire hazard clearing.
+Council will send an authorised contractor onto your land to complete the works as outlined on your Fire Prevention Notice.
+We will bill you as the landowner for the full cost of the necessary works, plus an administration fee.
+If you complete the required works late, after an authorised contractor was tasked to your property, you may still be charged a callout fee, plus administration costs.
+If you do not pay the account, we can take you to court to recover the cost (including interest at a fixed rate).

 Refer to section 42 of the Country Fire Authority Act 1958 and section 225 of the Local Government Act 1989.